mathertel/gfxDraw/README.md

 # gfxDraw Arduino Drawing Library for Vector Graphics

 There are various GFX libraries available in the Arduino Community that support many differend displays with simple graphics can be drawn like lines, rectangles, circles and some more.
+The features are limited e.g.  rectangles can only be drawn without rotation and complex figure drawings are not available at all.

-The gfxDraw library offers more advanced drawing capabilities with vectorized drawing by using a GFX library under the hood for sending the output to the displays.
+The gfxDraw library aims to overcome these limitations by offering more advanced drawing capabilities with vectorized drawing by using a GFX library under the hood for sending the output to the displays.

 The functions are optimized for pixel oriented displays, do not implement antialiasing and have minimized use of float and arc arithmetics.
 This makes this library usable in microprocessor programming like ESP32 based boards with graphic displays.

 The library supports up to 16 bit display resolutions and 32-bit (or less) colors.